ray-project/ray/doc/source/cluster/kubernetes/examples/gpu-training-example.md

 In the rest of this document, we present a more detailed breakdown of the above workflow.

 ## Step 1: Setup a Kubernetes cluster on GCP.
 In this section, we set up a Kubernetes cluster with CPU and GPU node pools.
 These instructions are for GCP, but a similar setup would work for any major cloud provider.
+If you have an existing Kubernetes cluster with GPU, you can ignore this step.

+If you are new to Kubernetes and you are planning to deploy Ray workloads on a managed Kubernetes service, we recommend taking a look at this {ref}`introductory guide <kuberay-k8s-setup>` first.

 ```shell
 # Step 1: Setup a Kubernetes cluster on GCP.